didiyudha/marvel/README.md

 ![](marvel.png?raw=true)

-# This service is built with :heart: and Go.

 # Marvel API Implementation
 This is a simple implementation to consume the API of character Marvel.
 For more information you can take look [here](https://developer.marvel.com/).